2024 Bowman Draft Baseball Returns!

 A 1910 tobacco card release featured a twist on the medium.
 The 1910 S77 Mogul Cigarettes Silk Card set featured 24 portraits made on silk, each featuring an early American president.
 James Madison (pictured above), Andrew Jackson, and George Washington are a few standouts.

-Presidents Get Their First Set
+Presidents Get Their First Non-Tobacco Cards Set

 1932 US Caramel Company Presidents Abraham Lincoln

-While US presidents have been prevalent in tobacco card sets for decades, the first set of trading cards devoted to US Presidents appeared in 1932.
+While US presidents have been prevalent in tobacco card sets for decades, the first set of non-tobacco trading cards devoted to US Presidents appeared in 1932.
 Released by the US Caramel Company, the cards included a portrait image of the President set against a simple, full-block color backdrop.
 Lincoln and Washington, in particular, remain covetable cards from this offering.

 1932 US Caramel Company Presidents Abraham Lincoln

-The cUSbacks are interesting artifacts as well.
+The card backs are interesting artifacts as well.
 Starting with the name, each President’s nickname is then printed underneath.
 A short bio follows, along with the promotional campaign of the Caramel Company itself.
 Card buyers received a free candy with each purchase, and the card back also stated that customers could collect all 31 pictures and send them back to the company to receive a one-pound box of assorted chocolate.
 The collector would have their cards returned along with the sweets.
 A retro redemption!

-It wasn’t the last time food and Presidential cards would cross paths—in 1976, to celebrate the country’s bicentennial, Bel-Art produced a 40-card Know Your Presidents set that was placed inside loaves of bread.
+It wasn’t the last time food and presidential cards would cross paths—in 1976, to celebrate the country’s bicentennial, Bel-Art produced a 40-card Know Your Presidents set that was placed inside loaves of bread.

 1976 Bel-Art Know Your US Presidents Colonial Bread Franklin D Roosevelt #31